MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 The single sign on behavior is the same as for the Oauth 2.0 confidential client flow above.

 ### On Behalf Of
 In this scenario, a web app uses the original access token from a user to request and obtain another access token for another Web API, which the web app will then access as the end user.
-This is called an ‚Äúon behalf of‚Äù flow.
+This is called an ìon behalf ofî flow.

 ![Description of protocol flowmedia/ADFS_DEV_6.png)

 Steps 1 and 2 work just like steps 3 and 4 in the previous flow.
 In Step 3, the key requirement is that the client_id parameter, the client ID of the Web app 2, must match the RP ID of Web API A.  In other words, the audience of the access token being exchanged for the new token must match the client ID of the entity requesting the new token.